A categorification of acyclic principal coefficient cluster algebras: An ice quiver with potential

 \section{An ice quiver with potential}

-Consider again our initial seed $s_0$ for $\clust{}$, with quiver $Q$, and choose a potential $W$ on $Q$.
+Consider again our initial seed $s_0$ for $\clustalg{}$, with quiver $Q$, and choose a potential $W$ on $Q$.
 In this section, we will construct from $(Q,W)$ an ice quiver with potential $(\lift{Q},\lift{F},\lift{W})$, and thus a frozen Jacobian algebra $\frjac{\lift{Q}}{\lift{F}}{\lift{W}}$.
-It is this algebra that we intend to use as the input for the construction of a Frobenius category by \Cref{icytofrobcat}; at that point we will require that $\jac{Q}{W}$ is finite-dimensional, but we do not assume this yet.
+It is this algebra that we intend to use as the input for the construction of a Frobenius category by Theorem~\ref{t:icytofrobcat}; to apply this theorem we will require that $\jac{Q}{W}$ is finite-dimensional, but we do not assume this yet.

 \begin{defn} Let $(Q,W)$ be a quiver with potential.
 We define $\lift{Q}$ to be the quiver with vertex set given by

 where $Q_0^+=\set{i^+:i\in Q_0}$ is a set of formal symbols in bijection with $Q_0$, and similarly for $Q_0^-=\set{i^-:i\in Q_0}$.
 The set of arrows is given by